 - 10.2.2.1 Coordinating Code "B" is used for extended service tax assistance.
-Refer also to Section 10.4.4. - 10.2.2.2 Coordinating Code "B" should now also be used for any approved district meeting transportation expenses (formerly Code "K"). - 10.2.2.3 Coordinating Code "B" should now also be used for Publicity expenses (formerly Code "P").
-Refer to limitation in 10.4.2.6. - 10.2.2.4 Coordinating Code "B" should now also be used to expense phone, copy, or postage charges (formerly Code "A").

-- 10.2.2.5 Coordinating Code "B" should now also be used for National RC/SC/Committee/SMT training meeting transportation expenses (formerly Codes "E", "G", "L") - 10.2.3 Leaders are also eligible for reimbursement for the purchase of certain e-file supplies and consumables (Code "Z").
+Refer also to Section 10.4.4. - 10.2.2.2 Coordinating Code "B" should also be used for any approved district meeting transportation expenses. - 10.2.2.3 Coordinating Code "B" should also be used for Publicity expenses.
+Refer to limitation in 10.4.2.6. - 10.2.2.4 Coordinating Code "B" should also be used to expense phone, copy, or postage charges. - 10.2.2.5 Coordinating Code "B" should also be used for National RC/SC/Committee/IRS/SPEC support/SMT training meeting transportation expenses. - 10.2.3 Leaders are also eligible for reimbursement for the purchase of certain e-file supplies and consumables (Code "Z").
 Refer to Section 10.3.2 for a detailed listing of allowable items and proper expense procedures.
 Note: Portal Funding Code = "Position"- Federal Grants. - 10.2.4 State Coordinators and Regional Coordinators are able to authorize reimbursement of certain additional expenses as part of regional budgets as described in Section 10.3. - 10.2.5 Leaders incurring "B" or "Z" expenses are encouraged to submit expense statements on a quarterly basis (by 3/31, 6/30, 9/30, 12/31).
 Tax assistance or training expenses must be submitted by June 30.
 Expense statements for expenses incurred by September 30, the end of the AARP Foundation Tax-Aide grant year, must be submitted by October 5.
-No carryover is allowed. - 10.2.6 Reimbursement for tax assistance visits for a home/shut-in is subject to the limitations outlined in Section 7.5.
+No carryover is allowed.

+10.2.6 Reimbursement for tax assistance visits for a home/shut-in is subject to the limitations outlined in Section 7.5.